Sterling extends losses as Brexit impasse prevails

-LONDON, Sept 26 (Reuters) - Sterling fell on Thursday for a second straight day to near 10-day lows, as investors waited for parliament’s next step to break the Brexit impasse and opposition leaders gathered to discuss tactics.
+LONDON (Reuters) - Sterling fell further on Thursday, touching a two-week low as investors waited for parliament’s next step to break the Brexit impasse and as opposition leaders gathered to discuss tactics.

 Those fears eliminated all sterling’s gains since the Supreme Court ruling, for its biggest one-day fall against the dollar in two weeks.
-By 0815 GMT, it had slipped 0.14% to $1.2332.
-It was down 0.1% against the euro at 88.66 pence
+By 0815 GMT, it had slipped 0.4% to $1.2303.
+It was down 0.3% against the euro at 88.82 pence.

 “We don’t know where things will go with Brexit.
 That’s being manifested in sterling more than any other asset,” said Fahad Kamal, chief market strategist at Kleinwort Hambros.